African wax prints: Wax-print cloth production

 Prévinaire's method for the production of imitation batik cloth proceeds as follows.
 A block-printing machine applies resin to both sides of the fabric.
-It is then submerged into the dye, in order to allow the dye to repel the resin covered parts of the fabric.
+It is then submerged into the dye, in order to allow the dye to be repelled by the resin covered parts of the fabric.
 This process is repeated, to build up a coloured design on the fabric.
-Multiple wooden stamp blocks would be needed for each colour within the design.
+Multiple wooden stamp blocks are needed for each colour within the design.
 The cloth is then boiled to remove the resin which is usually reused.

 Sometimes the resin on the cloth can be crinkled in order to form cracks or lines that are known as "crackles".
 The English- and Dutch-produced fabrics tended to have more cracking in the resin than those produced in Switzerland.

 Due to the lengthy stages of its production, wax prints are more expensive to make than other commercial printed fabrics but their finished designs are clear on both sides and have distinct colour combinations.